epfl-ada/ada-2021-project-hach/README.md

   * Has debate become more polarized?
   * Has the language complexity changed?
   * Is there any correlation between scientific vulgarization and the growing debate on climate change?
-* Is there a quantifiable difference in the debate using the aforementioned metrics and after Greta Thunberg?
+* Is there a quantifiable difference in the debate using the aforementioned metrics before and after Greta Thunberg?

 ### Proposed Datasets:
 We will be using WikiData and WikiLabels to gather attributes and information about the speakers.